nstanford5/ERC20/ERC20.md

 Now that our loop pattern is setup, we can define our `API` member functions

-We'll check for a zeroAddress transfer and verify the balance is not greater than the amount.
+`transfer` will check for a zeroAddress transfer and verify the balance is not greater than the amount.
 ###### index.rsh
 ```js
   .api_(ERC20.transfer, (to, amount) => {